mudit023/templates/Skills Section/README.md

        ![](./Logo.png)
        # Theme Toggle
 </p>
-This is a Contacts Section.
+This is a Skills Section.

 ## Table of contents